PalladioSimulator/Palladio-Core-PCM/trunk/README.txt

 Palladio.QoSAdaptor.QMLComparison:
 	Implementation of a tool that compares two QML files in order to detect QoS mismatches.
 Based on these mismatches a selection of patterns is given which are able to correct them.

 Palladio.QoSAdaptor.QMLParser:
 	A parser for QML specification files.
 The project is taken over by Lars Karg with a few minor changes.

+Palladio.QoSAdaptor.RemotingService:
+	Implements a .NET Remoting Server for the TestService, which is used over .NET Remoting in the replication adaptor.

 Palladio.QoSAdaptor.Starter:
 	A console application which starts the adaptor selection and